TLA-FLAT/FLAT/docker/add-doorkeeper-to-flat/README.md

 ## Provides ##
  * the DoorKeeper tool/library that can validate a SIP and deposits it in Fedora Commons
- * the flat REST API to trigger a DoorKeeper check/deposition for a SIP uploaded via SWORD
+ * the flat REST API to trigger a DoorKeeper check/deposition for a SIP uploaded via SWORD, available at http://IP/flat/doorkeeper

 ## Building the image ##
 ```sh